No. 18 Texas Tech never trails in 85-73 win over No. 10 KU

 The first came when the Red Raiders scored a bucket inside, stole Mykhailiuk's inbounds pass and buried a 3-pointer for a five-point jolt that silenced the sellout crowd in a matter of seconds.
 The second came when Zhaire Smith scored with 13 seconds left before the break, and the Jayhawks flubbed the inbounds, forcing them to rush a shot at the other end before the buzzer sounded.

-Self was so steamed by that play that he was poised to slam his fist into the scorer's table.
-He thought better of it and took his angst to the locker room instead.

-Even though Evans was struggling with his shot, the Red Raiders kept answering Kansas, even when Self reluctantly turned to a zone.
-They merely dumped it inside to Odiase and Tommy Hamilton IV for easy baskets that kept their advantage in double digits much of the second half.
+The Red Raiders kept answering Kansas throughout the second half, even when Self reluctantly turned to a zone.
+They merely dumped it inside to Odiase and Tommy Hamilton IV for easy baskets.

 The Jayhawks trimmed the lead to 67-61 with about 5 minutes left, but Malik Newman missed an ill-advised 3-pointer and Azubuike turned the ball over to squander a chance to get closer.

-The teams began trading free throws down the stretch, and even though Graham was perfect from the stripe, the Red Raiders were good enough to keep the Jayhawks at arm's length.
+The teams began trading free throws down the stretch as the Red Raiders held on to win.

+"I don't want to take anything away from Arizona State and Kentucky," Self said, "but that could be the best team we've played this season."

 BIG PICTURE

 Texas Tech has staked a claim through two games for Big 12 superiority.
-The Red Raiders routed then-No. 18 Baylor 77-53 in their conference opener last Friday, giving them a pair of wins over teams that were expected to contend for the title this season.
+The Red Raiders beat then-No. 18 Baylor 77-53 in their league opener last Friday, giving them a pair of wins over top teams.

 Kansas fell in love with the 3-pointer again with ugly results.
-The Jayhawks are among the best in the nation when their shot is falling, but their lack of interior depth gives them little to fall back on when the jumpers start bouncing off the iron.
+The Jayhawks' lack of interior depth gives them little to fall back on when the jumpers start bouncing off the iron.

 UP NEXT